josephjohnjj/openmp_programming/README.md

-# Hands-On Session #12: Shared Memory Parallel Programming with OpenMP
+# Shared Memory Parallel Programming with OpenMP

 _Objective: To explore the core OpenMP data parallel constructs._